Carlos de Hault de Lassus: West Florida

 His next posting was to succeeded Carlos de Grand Pré as Spanish governor of the Baton Rouge District in December 1808.
 In St. Louis, de Lassus had been considered an effective administrator, but in West Florida he was considered indecisive and unprepared.

-Since the Louisiana Purchase, the western end of West Florida had been disputed territory.
-The Spanish had administrative control, but the Americans believed it had been included in the sale.
+Since the Sale of Louisiana, the western end of West Florida had been disputed territory.
+The Spanish had administrative control, but the Americans believed it had been included in the purchase.
 Planters in Feliciana complained that Spanish officials were corrupt and nonresponsive, and de Lassus felt the small garrison at Baton Rouge was woefully inadequate for maintaining order in the territory.
 The district faced pressures from multiple fronts, including American land claims, bandits, military deserters, hostile indigenous people, and people who had escaped enslavement.
 At the same time, rumors of a French Republican effort to take West Florida for France were circulating.

 Feleciana planters, displeased with de Lassus's response to their concerns and accusing him of corruption, began organizing popular conventions in the summer of 1810.
 At the same time American interests were encouraging President James Madison to annex the Spanish territories.
 Although de Lassus initially worked with the conventions, by September 1810 the planters rejected continued negotiations with Spanish officials.
 On the morning of September 23, 1810, an armed group led by Philemon Thomas successfully captured Fort San Carlos in Baton Rouge, imprisoned de Lassus, and declared an independent Republic of West Florida.

 Spanish officials blamed de Lassus for the loss of the Florida Parishes, holding a tribunal in Havana in June 1812.
 De Lassus had resigned his commission in 1811 and refused to participate in the inquiry.
 Ultimately, in August 1814, he was sentenced to death in absentia.

 Personal life

-In 1811, he married Adelayda Elena Feliciana Martina Leonard (1791–1816), daughter of Don Gilberto Leonard.
+In 1811, he married Adelayda Elena Feliciana Martina Leonard (1791–1816), daughter of Don Gilberto Leonard, the treasurer of the army in the colony.
 They had one child, Auguste de Hault de Lassus (1813–1908), who lived to adulthood.
 After resigning his commission, de Lassus and his wife lived in New Orleans.
 After Adelayda died during childbirth in 1816, de Lassus returned to St. Louis where he purchased a farm.
 After about a decade, he returned to New Orleans, remaining there until his death in 1843 at the age of 78.

 During his time in Upper Louisiana, de Lassus's father amassed considerable debts.
 In 1801, de Lassus calculated he had paid 7,425 piastres on behalf of his father since 1796.
 A second accounting in 1804 increased that sum to 16,300 piastres.
 Until his own death in 1843, de Lassus continued to work to pay off these family debts.
 According to official documents and letters, de Lassus held several people as slaves during his lifetime, both in St. Louis and New Orleans.